Mig Welding Liners

 call us today

-The liner is both one of the simplest and most important components of a MIG gun.
-Its sole purpose is to guide the welding wire from the wire feeder, through the gun cable and up to the contact tip.
+MIG welding liners are both one of the simplest and most important components of a MIG gun.
+The sole purpose of MIG welding liners are to guide the welding wire from the wire feeder, through the gun cable and up to the contact tip.

 A number of problems can interfere with the liner’s ability to properly guide the wire through the welding cable.
 When the wire does not feed correctly, weld quality problems may arise that lead to increased operator downtime and costs.